Summer Camp for Educators!

 - Chief Vet, Stu Nelson, visits and share information about the true athletes – the dogs!
 We learn about the attention to detail employed while caring for the teams.

-- Teachers complete the paper work for earning college credit if they wish!
+- Teachers complete the paper work for earning college credit if they wish to earn credit.

-- Head to headquarters for the Annual Volunteer Picnic!
-Mushers stop by to sign up for the 2015 race, sign autographs, and shoot the breeze!
+- Head to headquarters for the Annual Volunteer Picnic and Sign Up Event.
+Mushers stop by to sign up for the next race, sign autographs, and shoot the breeze!
 Teachers become groupies, win prizes, have an amazing lunch, and officially welcome the newest Iditarod Teacher on the Trail!
+This event takes up much of the day.
+Campers are on their own in the evening.

 Day Ten: (1/2 day)